Amazon Holiday Tips: Winning More than Just the Buy Box

 A critical thing to remember about using Amazon is that it is a buying platform.
 This is not a search engine, social media site, or a place go to do product research.
 The goal of the entire site is to get people to buy something and convert as frequently as possible.
 That is why taking the time to properly optimize your listings will create long-term success.

 The key areas for optimization are Visibility, Relevance, and Conversions.
-People need to find your listing, see the significance, and then decide to purchase.
+People need to find your listing, see the significance and then decide to purchase.
 Of these, visibility is obviously the most important because if people can’t find it, they can’t buy it.
 However, the other areas need attention as well to maximize your opportunities.

 - Consider SEO tools – There are a handful of useful SEO tools built around Amazon that can help with your optimization process by doing things such as identifying keywords, requesting feedback or reviews, and monitoring feedback and reviews.
 Keyword Inspector, Salesbacker, and Feedback Genius are a few examples of the many tools available.

 - Amazon listing title – This is the most important piece of optimization on Amazon.
 There are three things to understand with the title; character length, use of elements and order of elements.
 Due to character limitations for ads and mobile users, it is critical that your most relevant keywords are placed first so customers see exactly what is being sold.
 If you have a brand name that should be considered a keyword as well and included in the description, which is also an Amazon recommendation.
-However, don’t stuff a description with keywords, instead focusing on the top two or three.
-The description can then include other important pieces of information such as product line, key feature, material, color, size, and packaging.
+However, don’t stuff a description with keywords, instead focus on the top two or three.
+The description can then include other important pieces of information such as product line, a key feature, material, color, size, and packaging.

 - Use bullet points – Bullet points are one of the best ways to showcase features and benefits within a description.
 Product bullets are reviewed by the A9 algorithm but carry less overall weight compared to the title.
 Keywords not being used in the title can then be included in your features and benefits.
 You can also point out compatible products and product warranties.
 This is an area where experimenting with combinations and order of points can result in higher conversions.